 While waiting for a transplant, you must live within two hours of the hospital so you can arrive soon after a donor becomes available.
 You should also notify the transplant office if you are admitted to another hospital or if you develop any serious infections such as pneumonia or abscesses.

 The length of time you wait for surgery varies depending on donor availability, your blood type, body size, and how sick you are.
 The waiting time for a transplant is commonly several months because of the shortage of donor organs.

 You will be called when an appropriate donor heart is ready.
 You should not eat or drink anything after getting called, and you must arrive at the hospital within two hours.
-You’ll be admitted to UT Southwestern Medical Center's St. Paul University Hospital, and blood work will be drawn immediately.
+You’ll be admitted to UT Southwestern Medical Center's William P. Clements Jr. University Hospital, and blood work will be drawn immediately.
 Other preparatory procedures such as a chest X-ray and showers with special antibacterial soap will also be done.
 Most patients are in surgery within a few hours.